 Setting Up Wifi Login With RADIUS

-We provide a RADIUS server that your (wifi) router must be able to communicate with.
+We provide a RADIUS server with which your (wifi) router must be able to communicate.
 There are two ways of setting this up.
 The capabilities of your network devices will determine which one you can use.

-You can give people access to certain pages even if they don't have an account yet or have run out of time passes, e.g. allow access to Cobot so people can sign up or buy more time passes.
+You can give people access to certain pages even if they don't have an account yet, or have run out of time passes.
+This way, you can allow access to Cobot so people can sign up or buy more time passes.

 WPA2 Enterprise / IEEE 802.1X